code-smell/code-smell.github.io/_posts/2016-10-08-php-deployment-with-rocketeer.md

 You can skip the next to questions asked by Rocketeer.

-### 4. Open website
+### 5. Open website

-Depending on your remote server configuration you can access the mini PHP application by typing
+Depending on your remote server configuration you can access the PHP application by
+typing:

     http://your-webserver.test/